San Diego City College

 Pratte, a native of Hemet, Calif., was a standout player at Hemet High where he lettered in volleyball all four years.
 He was named to the First Team All-Conference in each of his four seasons, and was named the Press Enterprise's Inland Empire Player of the Year in his senior year.
 Pratte was selected to the First Team All-CIF in his junior and senior years.

 Following his career at Hemet High, Pratte went on to play at the University of Pacific where his team was ranked as high as No. 7 in the country during his sophomore season.
 As a senior, Pratte was a starting outside hitter for the Tigers.

 Coach Pratte holds a bachelor's degree in Sports Pedagogy from the University of Pacific, a California State Single Subject K-12 Teaching Credential in Physical Education, and a master's degree in Education Administration from the University of Pacific.
-Pratte is currently working on earning his second master's in Physical Education at Azusa Pacific.
-He is also a member of the San Diego Rotary.
+Pratte earned a second master's in Physical Education at Azusa Pacific in June of 2015.
+He is the President of the California Community College Men's Volleyball Coaches Association and a member of the San Diego Rotary.

 What Former Colleagues Say About Coach Pratte:

 "In over 30 years as an Athletic Director, I have never met someone who is a more dedicated and caring leader than Kevin Pratte.
 I have no doubt he will make a significant impact on the student-athletes and staff at San Diego City College and their men¹s volleyball program"

 - Dr. Ted Leland, Former Stanford Athletic Director and current University of Pacific Athletic Director

 “Kevin Pratte is a motivated and highly organized up-and-coming coach.
 In his time at Nebraska and following his career since, he has always shown a drive to expand student-athletes’ experiences both on the court and in the class room.”

 - John Cook, University of Nebraska Volleyball Head Coach